WHO-DT: History

-WHO-TV signed on the air on April 15, 1954, as the third television station in Des Moines, after WOI-TV (channel 5) and KGTV (channel 17).
+WHO-TV signed on the air on April 25, 1954, as the third television station in Des Moines, after WOI-TV (channel 5) and KGTV (channel 17).
 It was signed on by the Tri-City Broadcasting Company, which was owned by the Palmer family, owners of WHO radio (AM 1040 and FM 100.3, now KDRB).
 The Palmers had competed with KIOA for the channel 13 license and won it after reaching a settlement.
 It has always been an NBC affiliate, having inherited this affiliation from WOI-TV and owing to WHO's long affiliation with the NBC Radio Network.

 Palmer Communications, which since the 1970s had been the name of the Palmer family's holding company, sold off their broadcast holdings in 1996, with WHO-TV and sister station KFOR-TV in Oklahoma City going to The New York Times Company.
 Up to that time, channel 13 had been the last locally owned commercial station in Des Moines.
 WHO radio, which was eventually acquired by Jacor Communications (which later merged with Clear Channel Communications), continued to occupy the same building until it moved to another building in 2005.
 While WHO-TV was co-owned with WHO radio, it used an owl as its mascot.

 On January 4, 2007, The New York Times entered into an agreement to sell its entire television division, including WHO-TV, to private equity group Oak Hill Capital Partners.
 Oak Hill created Local TV LLC as a holding company for the former New York Times stations.
 The sale closed on May 7, 2007.

 On December 20, 2007, Local TV and Tribune Company entered into a letter of intent to create a third-party broadcast management company to provide shared services to all of Local TV and Tribune's stations.
 The company functioned as a wholly owned subsidiary of Tribune Company, and provided back-office services, administration, and a number of other functions to the stations.
 The most noticeable byproducts of this partnership were the redesigned websites of WHO-TV and Local TV's other stations, which were launched during late January and into February 2009, using the Tribune Interactive platform also used by the websites of Tribune-owned stations.
-However, on March 7, 2012, following the lead of Local TV's Fox-affiliated stations, WHO-DT became the first of Local TV's "Big Three" network-affiliated stations to migrate its Web site away from Tribune Digital (successor to Tribune Interactive) to a new host, WordPress.com VIP.
+However, on March 7, 2012, following the lead of Local TV's Fox-affiliated stations, WHO-DT became the first of Local TV's "Big Three" network-affiliated stations to migrate its website away from Tribune Digital (successor to Tribune Interactive) to a new host, WordPress.com VIP.

 On July 1, 2013, Local TV announced that it would be acquired outright by Tribune Broadcasting, making WHO-DT and KFOR Tribune's first NBC affiliates.
 The sale was completed on December 27.